-The Consumer Assistance staff responded to 1,424 complaints and inquiries in calendar year 2017\, 91 percent of which were from residential customers.
-The first chart below illustrates the complaints and inquiries by industry, while the second chart summarizes the types of issues reported to the IPUC.
+The Consumer Assistance staff responded to 975 complaints and inquiries in calendar year 2018, 91 percent of which were from residential customers.

+The chart below illustrates the complaints and inquiries by industry.

-While the Consumer Assistance Staff is able to respond to most inquiries without extensive research, about 75 percent of complaints required investigation by the staff.
-About 44 percent of investigations resulted in reversal or modification of the utility's original action.
-Payment terms were negotiated in 20 percent of the investigations.
+The chart below summarizes the types of issues reported to the Commission.
+While the Consumer Assistance staff is able to respond to most inquiries without extensive research, about 70 percent of complaints required investigation by the staff.
+Approximately 45 percent of investigations resulted in reversal or modification of the utility's original action.
+Payment terms were negotiated in 21 percent of the investigations.

-\As of Nov.
-15, 2017
+As of Nov.
+15, 2018